demisto/content-docs/content-repo/extra-docs/packs/Phishing-Alerts.md

 There are several items that you must install and configure before you start using this pack.

 #### 1. Configure the integration
- You need to configure the integration which fetches phishing alerts.
-In this content pack, the main playbook uses Email Security Gateways or SIEM phishing alerts.
-You must configure either one of them to use this content pack.
+You need to configure both the integration which fetches phishing alerts and the one that holds the original email or a copy of that email.

+**In oder to fetch incident you should use:**
+* Email Security Gateway
+* SIEM phishing alert

+**In order to retreive the original email (eml/msg) file you should use:**
-Email Security Gateway products:
+* Email Security Gateway
+* Email Service Provider

+**The following are the currently supported products for each phase:**

+ **Email Security Gateway products:**
  * FireEye Email Security (EX)
-* Proofpoint TAP
+ * Proofpoint TAP + Proofpoint Protection Server
-* Agari Phishing Defense
+ * Agari Phishing Defense + Email Service Provider
  * Mimecast

-SIEM products:
+**SIEM products:**
-* Splunk ES
+ * Splunk ES + Source
  * QRadar

+**Email Service Providers:**
+ * EWS v2
+ * Microsoft Graph Mail
+ * Gmail

+**Note: If the Email Security Gateway doesn't hold a copy of the original email, you have to configure the Email Service Provider as well.**

  ### 2. Classification and Mapping

 To use the **Phishing Alerts Investigation** playbook you need to map the playbook for the relevant integration.
 If using a SIEM you also need to map the classifier.